Roll of the Dice: 10 Questions With Crossed Keys

 Roll of the Dice is a short interview format with a variable amount of questions.
 A Pair of dice is rolled and the total, between 2 and 12, is the amount of questions we can ask.
 All questions are given to the interviewee(s) at once, and no follow-ups are allowed.
 The interview may be lightly edited for content and clarity.

-Featuring members of Kid Dynamite, Halo of Snakes, Zoloff The Rock & Roll Explorer and Step Ahead, Philly's took a big step out of their own shadows with the 2019 release of Saviors and are preparing for the release of Believes In You shortly (preorder).
+Featuring members of Kid Dynamite, Halo of Snakes, Zoloff The Rock & Roll Explorer and Step Ahead, Philly’s Crossed Keys took a big step out of their own shadows with the 2019 release of Saviors and are preparing for the release of Believes In You shortly (preorder).
 Following the release of lead single, “Victim Complex,” TGEFM had the chance to roll the dice and chat with singer Josh Alvarez.
 Give it a read below.

 Thank you so much for agreeing to this interview.
 Congrats, on the announcement of “Believes In You.”
 Could you tell us a bit about this album and how it came about?